-The Authority has adopted the provisions of GASB Statement No. 61, "The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34."
-The Authority has not identified any entities which should be included in the Authority's reporting entity.
+The Authority has adopted the provisions GASB Statement No. 61, "The Financial Reporting Entity: Omnibus - an amendment of GASB Statement No. 14 and No. 34", for the criteria used to evaluate organizations, activities and functions that should be included in the Authority's financial statements.
+The basic criteria are the exercise of oversight responsibility over such organizations, activities and functions.